ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 - `cexpr` - run a command and put output in qf list `:cexpr system('ls -al')` - would do `ls -al` in current dir and put output in qf list `:cexpr "foo\nbar\nyar` - can pass in string, uses newline for line seperator, so qf would have 3 lines in this case
+- `caddexpr {expr}` - evaluate expression and add it to the quickfix
 ### LOCATION LIST
 - is local to a window, QF list is global to whole vim session
 - can have 5 location lists